-After the introduction of Xbox Gaming feature in Windows 10, it has come a long way with the further introduction of Game DVR, Game bar, Broadcasting, Game Mode, and True Play.
-Games which support Xbox Live connect with their services just like Xbox Console service.
+After the introduction of the Xbox Gaming feature in Windows 10, it has come a long way with the further introduction of Game DVR, Game bar, Broadcasting, Game Mode, and True Play.
+Games that support Xbox Live connect with their services just like the Xbox Console service.

 Can’t connect to Xbox Live

-Go to Settings > Gaming and switch to Xbox Network section.
+Go to Settings > Gaming and switch to the Xbox Network section.

 If you see something odd, click on Check Again button under server connectivity.